nhsd-exeter/dos-integration/README.md

 COMMIT should be the commit hash of the commit you want to deploy.
 This should only be done from main branch.

+An approval stage stops this command from automatically deploying to Live.
+But it will automatically apply to a dev and a demo environment.

 ```bash
 make tag-commit-to-deploy-blue-green-environment COMMIT=[short-commit-hash]